Financial Aid Frequently Asked Questions

 If you're not in one of these categories, you must be an eligible noncitizen and you must have an Arrival-Departure Record (I-94) from U.S. Citizenship and Immigration Services (USCIS) showing one of the following designations:

 Approximately 30 percent of the student population that applies for student aid is randomly selected for the verification process.
 It is the federal government's way of making sure students are correctly reporting their information on the FAFSA.
-Please visit our Verification FAQ page for more information.
+Please see "Step 4: Verification" above for instructions and further information of completing the verification process.

 Yes.
 The application is free and some sources of aid (unsubsidized Direct Loan and Parent PLUS loans) are available regardless of need.